svgr-iconkit/svgr-iconkit/README.md

 Details can check official site *[svgr-iconkit.dev](https://svgr-iconkit.dev/)*

 Next-step To-do items:
-- [ ] Expose individual svg content for import only few icons.
+- [x] Expose individual svg content for import only few icons.
+- [ ] Allowing content to be rendered with other svg documents
+- [ ] Secondary color support.
 - [ ] Create a portal to create svg iconset online instantly.
-- [ ] Secondary color support.